simonmichael/hledger_site/src/index.md

 I've been using hledger for managing my personal finances for a few years now, and I'm really happy with it! --guivho

 +1 for full-fledged hledger!
-I just got it set up last week, and putting together the small scripts for parsing all of the CSVs was (to me) a fun programming exercise that reaped huge visibility into how I spend my money :) --HN
+I just got it set up last week, and putting together the small scripts for parsing all of the CSVs was (to me) a fun programming exercise that reaped huge visibility into how I spend my money :) --jibcage

 Thanx for all time and effort you put in this and the whole hledger project, kudos to you all! --guivho

-highly recommend its tui [hledger-ui](https://hledger.org/hledger-ui.html) --HN
+also highly recommend its tui (hledger-ui) --karlicoss

 I'm glad I found this community and a eco system of PTA.
 I'm learning so much about this everyday as I'm in a process of learning accounting and also hledger. -- rickx34